 Being an Oxford University graduate, writer Emerald Fennell understands the implication of naming her heroine Cassandra – the figure in Greek mythology who speaks truth, no matter how unpalatable.
 The truth in Promising Young Woman is that men are generally assholes.
 Cassie is there to deliver the message.

 At first Mulligan comes across like something out of one of those Charlize Theron movies where she’s not only physically super-capable but also has a weapons-grade mouth that can neutralise testosterone.
-As things progress, and Cassie starts to work her way towards the source of her friend Nina’s humiliation – it’s suggested that in the interim Nina has killed herself – more of Cassie’s character is revealed and she morphs from Charlize-in-waiting to a more tragic figure.
+As things progress, and Cassie starts to work her way towards the source of her friend Nina’s humiliation, more of Cassie’s character is revealed and she morphs from Charlize-in-waiting to a more tragic figure.

 Structurally, this is Killing Eve – smart dialogue followed by an elaborate kill.
 Fennell the writer toys with us by playing peek-a-boo with genre conventions.
 Is this a rom-com?
 A thriller?
 A revenge drama?
 One of the achievements of this film is that it does genuinely blindside.

 However, the need not to give the game away means Fennell struggles laying out a clear dramatic throughline.
-There wasn’t one in Killing Eve either, but that could fall back on the distractions of Villanelle’s extravagantly over the top character – never mind what’s going on (or, more precisely, what’s not going on) over there, look over here, where I’m playing whackamole with human beings!
+There wasn’t one in Killing Eve either, but that could fall back on the distractions of the extravagantly florid anti-heroine Villanelle – never mind what’s going on (or, more precisely, what’s not going on) over there, look over here, where I’m playing whackamole with human beings!

 We never meet Nina, the actual victim of the asshole guys, just Cassie.
 And just when the sympathetic avenging angel routine starts to lose its glamour, Fennell hits us with two neat reveals – the first is shocker, the second incredibly satisfying – and Promising Young Woman concludes with a ta-daa that makes you wonder what this promising young woman will come up with next.